 - 1) Progress Report(s).
 The recipient must submit a progress report to HRSA on an annual basis.
-Further information will be provided in the award notice. - 2) Performance Reports.
+Further information will be provided in the award notice - 2) Quarterly Report(s).
+Written progress reports including data analysis and collection will also be required and will be submitted to the ECC via a shared online website that will be created and managed by the ECC. - 3) Performance Reports.
 HRSA has modified its reporting requirements for SPRANS projects, CISS projects, and other award programs administered by MCHB to include national performance measures that were developed in accordance with the requirements of the Government Performance and Results Act (GPRA) of 1993 (Public Law 103-62).
 This Act requires the establishment of measurable goals for federal programs that can be reported as part of the budgetary process, thus linking funding decisions with performance.
 Performance measures for states have also been established under the Block Grant provisions of Title V of the Social Security Act, MCHB's authorizing legislation.
 Performance measures for other MCHB-funded award programs have been approved by the Office of Management and Budget and are primarily based on existing or administrative data that projects should easily be able to access or collect.